oracle-livelabs/oci-migration/ebs-cm-landingzones/getting-started/getting-started.md

 2. You will then get an email notifying you that you Oracle Cloud account is ready.
 Click **Sign In** and authenticate.

 Note that you will be a tenancy administrator for your new account.

-This will be your `Tenancy Admin User Name` `and Tenancy Admin Password`.
+Your username and password for your cloud account are your `Tenancy Admin User Name` `and Tenancy Admin Password`.

 Record these credentials in the `key-data.txt` file for reference.